 Operating as a social enterprise, Lifelink focuses on providing an early intervention service, within a supportive and therapeutic environment, particularly, but not exclusively, in areas of high deprivation, helping individuals to understand and manage their own stress to improve mental health and overall wellbeing.

-We want to provide a high-quality, client-centred service based on social models of health and take a community development approach.
-To ensure and enable this Lifelink works extensively in building and maintain high quality partnerships and relationships with a large range of strategic and delivery partners and networks.
+We aim to provide a high quality, client-centered service, basic on social models of health and taking a community development approach.
+Building and maintaining good quality relationships with a large network of strategic and delivery partners, is key to achieving this goal.

-Lifelink’s services are operated in response to commissioned work, grant funded programmes, service level agreements and new partnership agreements.
+Lifelink services are operated in response to commissioned work, service level agreements and new partnership agreements.

 Lifelink is the trading name for Royston Stress Centre, established in 1992.
 We are a Charitable company limited by guarantee and managed by a board of directors who have the overall responsibility for governance, strategy and leadership.
 The company’s constitution is democratic with the board of directors elected by and drawn from the membership.

 Lifelink is registered under the Data Protection Act 1998 and complies with all eight principles of the act and additionally the six key principles of the Caldicott recommendations.
 All Lifelink staff follow principles of the Data Protection Act 1998.
 In undertaking the remit of the activities carried out as part of their role they ensure personal data is processed in accordance with the principles of the act.